Educational Ambassadors

 • Crisco

 Crisco is a male Big Brown Bat.
 He walked into a restaurant's kitchen from outside completely covered in oil.
 We believe he had crashed into/gotten stuck in the grease traps.
 We cleaned him up with Dawn Dish soap but unfortunately, he did sustain a wing injury during the accident.
 He cannot fly well enough to be released.
+He does enjoy getting in his flight practice!
+Crisco is a very outgoing, social bat.

 • Bramble